juju/docs/src/en/commands.md

    **Details:**

-   The usage is for transferring files from the client to a Juju machine.
-To do the reverse:

-   juju scp [options] [<user>@]<target>:<file> <path>
-   and use quotes when multiple files are involved.
+   The source or destination arguments may either be a local path or a remote location.
+The syntax for a remote location is:

+             [<user>@]<target>:[<path>]

+   If the user is not specified, "ubuntu" is used.
+If <path> is not specified, it defaults to the home directory of the remote user account.

-   The machine is identified by the <target> argument which is either a 'unit name' or a 'machine id'.
-Both are obtained in the output from `juju status`: unit name in the [Units] section and machine id in the [Machines] section.
+   The <target> may be either a 'unit name' or a 'machine id'.
+These can be obtained from the output of "juju status".

-   If 'user' is specified then the connection is made to that user account;
-   otherwise, the 'ubuntu' account is used.

-   'file' can be single or multiple files or directories.
-For directories, you must use the scp option of '-r'.

-   Options specific to scp can be inserted between 'scp' and '[options]' with '-- <scp-options>'.
+   Options specific to scp can be provided after a "--".
 Refer to the scp(1) man page for an explanation of those options.
+The "-r" option to recursively copy a directory is particularly useful.

+   The SSH host keys of the target are verified.
+The --no-host-key-checks option can be used to disable these checks.
+Use of this option is not recommended as it opens up the possibility of a man-in-the-middle attack.

    **Examples:**